ppy/osu-wiki/wiki/BBCode/en.md

 [lucky]search query[/lucky]
 ```

-The `[lucky]` tag is an outdated tag that was once used in the osu! forums to link to a website directed from Google's `I'm Feeling Lucky` button using the provided text.
+The `[lucky]` tag was once used to link to a website directed from Google's `I'm Feeling Lucky` button using the provided text.
 The website linked through this tag would not be the same for everyone due to the nature of the button itself.

 ### Heading (v2)